 to serve files.

-directories, such as app icon configuration or splash screen) then you'll need to configure your Expo config (app.json
+If your project has any native modifications (changes to the android or ios directories, such as app icon configuration or splash screen) then you'll need to configure your app config (app.json) to reflect those native changes.

 expo.icon

-in the app.json
+in the app.json then re-runnpx expo prebuild

-then re-run npx expo prebuild
+npx expo install

-.
-If a package requires a plugin but doesn't supply one, then you can try checking the community plugins at expo/config-plugins
+with all of the packages in your package.json dependencies.
+If a package requires a plugin but doesn't supply one, then you can try checking the community plugins atexpo/config-plugins

 npx expo prebuild